PlanQK/planqk-platform-docs/src/docs/getting-started/cli-reference.md

 ## `planqk get-context`

-Get the current context, i.e. the personal or organization account you are currently working with.
+Get the current context, i.e., the personal or organization account you are currently working with.

 ```
 USAGE
   $ planqk get-context

 DESCRIPTION
-  Get the current context, i.e. the personal or organization account you are currently working with.
+  Get the current context, i.e., the personal or organization account you are currently working with.

 EXAMPLES
   $ planqk get-context